trek10inc/aws-lambda-debugger/README.md

 Normally, debugging is a one hop process: developer's debugger connect directly to the process.
 This *is* impossible with Lambda.

-However, we fork your code to a separate child process that is running in debug mode and connected to the original via AN interprocess communication channel.
+However, we fork your code to a separate child process that is running in debug mode and connected to the original via an interprocess communication channel.
 The parent process opens 2 WebSockets as well: one to the child process' V8 Inspector and the other to a broker server, becoming a proxy between the 2 connections.
 Next, the developer connects a debugger to the broker server, which